bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Sjors Provoost: 00:12:41

 Yeah, so especially if you understand that `BIP 8`, at least the simple version of BIP 8 with LatticeFalse that we talked about, is essentially simpler than `BIP9`.
-So yeah, you can actually maybe remove some code net, but I don't know v
+So yeah, you can actually maybe remove some code net, but I don't know

 Aaron van Wirdum: 00:12:56